 Karnei Hittin National Park - battle site and views

 There was a Canaanite fortress on the southern horn of Karnei Hittin, and following its destruction by Joshua this was replaced by a Jewish settlement.
-It has been suggested that this may be the site Mei Merom mentioned in the Book of Joshua as being where the northern Canaanite kingdoms were defeated (Joshua 11:7).
+It has been suggested that this may be the site Mei Merom mentioned in the Book of Joshua as being where the northern Canaanite kingdoms were defeated although this is speculative (Joshua 11:7).
 Prior to 1948, there was an Arab village, Hittin, at the base of the hill.
 Many Christians believe that this hill was the site of Jesus’ Sermon on the Mount.

 THE HIKE